 Though it is a common misconception that long-form content drives more traffic, BERT clears the myth now.
 No matter how long your content is, if it is not relevant to the search query, you can’t expect to rank.

 On the contrary, if you are publishing a thousand word blog post answering a particular topic or question, it will rank because of relevance to the search context.
+You can also easily repurpose your content by creating infographics or presentations

 But, BERT will not reward writers who write out of context.
 So, avoid extremely long content, and never include vague, incorrect, or half-baked information about a variety of information.